-Colonel Mike Brown is a 22-year veteran of law enforcement and currently serves as the Undersheriff at the Highlands County Sheriff’s Office.
-He has a Bachelor of Arts (B.A.)
-Degree in Criminal Justice from the University of Central Florida, Master’s Degree in Business Administration (M.B.A.) from Saint Leo University, and has obtained well over 1,200 hours of specialized law enforcement training.
+Colonel Mike Brown is a veteran law enforcement officer and currently serves as the Undersheriff at the Highlands County Sheriff’s Office.
+He has a Bachelor of Arts (B.A.) degree in Criminal Justice from the University of Central Florida, a master’s degree in Business Administration (M.B.A.) from Saint Leo University, and has obtained well over 1,200 hours of specialized law enforcement training.

 Additionally, Colonel Brown worked at the State Attorney’s Office for the Tenth Judicial Circuit for eight years, leaving as the Assistant Chief of Investigations.
 He conducted some of the most sensitive and high-profile cases for State Attorney Jerry Hill during his tenure.
 His M.B.A. has also served him well in the private sector, operating his own company for 15 years as a real estate developer, consultant, and contractor.

-Newly elected Highlands County Sheriff Paul Blackman recruited Mike Brown home from the State Attorney’s Office in 2017.
-Colonel Brown serves as the Undersheriff and is responsible for all operations at the H.C.S.O. to include the administration, law enforcement, and detention bureaus.
+Sheriff Paul Blackman recruited Mike Brown home from the State Attorney’s Office in 2017.
+Colonel Brown serves as the Undersheriff and is responsible for all operations at the HCSO to include the administration, law enforcement, and detention bureaus.
 He directly supervises the Special Operations Division in addition to his other responsibilities.